There are five amazing habits for a long and healthy life . By practising these you’ll be increasing your chances of avoiding many illnesses.

 And I don’t want this to happen to you either.

-Becoming sick or disabled in old age is now so common that we think it’s normal, but it’s not.
+Becoming sick or disabled in old age is now so common that we think it’s normal: There is nothing normal about becoming sick as we grow older.

 There was a time when old people mostly stayed wise and functioning up until close to the very end of their lives.